Fancied Germany are World Cup outsiders in home poll

 Home fans are not convinced the team can challenge for the World Cup with only two strikers - 35-year-old World Cup stalwart Miroslav Klose and the untested Kevin Volland.

-There are also doubts over the stability of the central defense with a perception that the talented squad lacks natural leaders capable of shouldering expectations of a success-starved population.
+There are also doubts over the stability of the central defence with a perception that the talented squad lacks natural leaders capable of shouldering expectations of a success-starved population.

 The poll was conducted on May 8 and 9 by the Forsa Institute on behalf of the magazine and after the announcement of the 30-man provisional squad.